mhashim6/blog/content/posts/self-review/audio-player.md

 We finally made it here!
 We want to make a reusable, typical audio player API that we can later use in many contexts be it user interaction or a response to an app event…etc.

-We need to define some core functionality that should exist in a standard audio layer:
+We need to define some core functionality that should exist in a standard audio player:

 - play audio _(Oh my goodness, gracious me!)_
 - pause audio